 - Clarify rules—your child may do something that they didn’t realize was wrong.
 You can explain what the problem is and how to avoid it in the future.

-For example, if you are often running late to school in the morning because your child is reading or playing instead of getting dressed, you could set up a routine by writing down what the steps are that they need to do, saying when you do these steps on time, then you can read your book, and giving them a reward at the end of the week if they’re on time every day.
+For example, if you are often running late to school in the morning because your child is reading or playing instead of getting dressed, you could set up a routine by writing down what the steps are that they need to do, saying when you do these steps on time, then you can read your book, giving positive attention when they do well and giving them a reward at the end of the week if they’re on time every day.

 To Correct Minor Misbehavior

-(Note: If your child is hurting someone or something, skip to the next level.)
+(Note: If your child is hurting someone or something, skip these ideas and escalate to the next level.)

 For example, if you’re trying to get dinner ready and your toddler is banging their sippy cup to get your attention, you might just ignore that.
 Or you substitute by trading the cup for a drum.
 If their milk spills, then you can let them experience the natural consequences by having them wipe up the milk, then giving them a cup of water to replace it.
-Or you could say “if you keep banging your milk, then I will take it away, and you’ll get water with dinner later.”
+Or you could say “if you keep banging your milk, then I will take it away, and you can just have water.”